OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ### Static Analysis

+#### Testing Network Requests over Secure Protocols

 First, you should identify all network requests in the source code and ensure that no plain HTTP URLs are used.
 Make sure that sensitive information is sent over secure channels by using [`HttpsURLConnection`](https://developer.android.com/reference/javax/net/ssl/HttpsURLConnection.html "HttpsURLConnection") or [`SSLSocket`](https://developer.android.com/reference/javax/net/ssl/SSLSocket.html "SSLSocket") (for socket-level communication using TLS).

+#### Testing Network API Usage

+Next, even when using a low-level API which is supposed to make secure connections (such as `SSLSocket`), be aware that it has to be securely implemented.
+For instance, `SSLSocket` **doesn't** verify the hostname.
+Use `getDefaultHostnameVerifier` to verify the hostname.
+The Android developer documentation includes a [code example](https://developer.android.com/training/articles/security-ssl.html#WarningsSslSocket "Warnings About Using SSLSocket Directly").

+#### Testing for Cleartext Traffic

 Next, you should ensure that the app is not allowing cleartext HTTP traffic.
 Since Android 9 (API level 28) cleartext HTTP traffic is blocked by default (thanks to the [default Network Security Configuration](#default-configurations)) but there are multiple ways in which an application can still send it: